 This is the suit of health, money, luck and work, the suit of the physical.
 It relates to our body, our home, our valuables.
 All that we consider solid, real and of this world.
 For this reason, Pentacles represent the pragmatic, common sense side of life like the job/work we do to put food on the table and the money we save up to pay the bills.
 Not surprisingly, however, Pentacles can also indicate indulging in luxuries, those things that money can buy.

 Pentacles is the slow-growth, long-term suit, the suit about creating something real rather than seeking excitement like Wands, or theorizing like Swords or dreaming of romance like Cups.
 Hence, Pentacles stands for the bankers and business owners, the craftsmen, farmers, shopkeepers and laborers.
 Those who see their worth in something they have built, be it a corporation or a bakery.

 This is also a suit about social interaction and responsibilities.
 Which is why, in regards to feelings, it is a suit about greed vs. generosity, about doing what is enriches ourselves vs. what enriches others.
 Also what one has or doesn't have and how that affects how others view us.
 Thus it is as much a suit about how we respond to being lucky or wealthy as it is about luck and wealth.

 Learn the Minor Arcana tarot card meanings and the rest of the card meanings, symbols and stories in our eBook.
-Click here to instantly download it.
+Click here to download The Tarot Reading Companion now.